-A kit of parts, associated production processes, and the knowledge, people and relationships required to deliver all or part of construction projects using a platform approach.
-A product platform provides a stable core which is configured and combined with complementary components (via defined interfaces) to suit a particular project.
-A product platform also includes the processes tools and equipment required for assembly.
+book, the Principles are requirements which with the Rules.
+Compliance with the Rules an be considered a product platform or nciples determines how advanced a product tion processes, and the knowledge, people iver all or part of construction projects using platform provides a stable core which is omplementary components (via defined oject.
+A product platform also includes the equired for assembly.